janakad/Fade/README.md

 # Fade
 A simple JavaScript plugin for fade-in fade-out effect with CSS 3 key frame animations.
+No jQuery required.
+A pure JavaScript solution.

 #Installation